theonlyway/openlifter/README.md

    *  Full URL of the Openlifter API endpoint
 *  `apikey`
    *  Default: `441b6244-8a4f-4e0f-8624-e5c665ecc901`
-   *  This matches the default API key defined in Openlifter and the dockerfile however
+   *  This matches the default API key defined in Openlifter and the dockerfile

 Example OBS configuration using some of the above parameters: `file://C:/Repos/openlifter/streaming/lifter/obs_lifter_overlay_v2.html?refresh=1&platform=2`